Getting treatment for Drug & Alcohol addiction

 Substance use itself can also contribute to the symptoms of more substantial mental disorders.
 Many times, psychoactive substance will actually worsen the symptoms of existing mental disorders.
 In addition, if an individual has a genetic predisposition for a mental illness, substances can actually induce a mental disorder.
 For example, there have been reports of individuals with a genetic predisposition to schizophrenia or other psychotic disorders to have had psychotic breaks as a result of trying marijuana just once.

 Treatment fro co-occurring disorders can be immensely difficult if only one of the issues is treated at a time.
 For example, treatment for a mental disorder is nearly impossible if the individual in treatment is still using substances, thus reduces the effectiveness of treatment.
 On the hand, if one were to receive care for substance abuse without directly addressing the underlying mental disorder (or at least the symptoms of the disorder), the treatment may likely not be as effective either.
 In order to receive the highest quality care, it is vital that any person with an addiction as well as a mental disorder strive to find care that is specifically designed around their needs.
 However, just because someone is diagnosed with both a substance use disorder, that does not mean that there is not any hope.

 There are numerous treatment programs available that make accommodations for any disposition one may have.
 When the option of travelling is taken into account, specialized care becomes widely available; thus allowing for a higher quality of care.
 Even though there are additional elements that need to be taken into account, specialized and comprehensive treatment can still pave the way for a successful recovery process.
 If you or someone you love is diagnosed with a co-occurring disorder, never believe that there is not help available.
 Many people with co-occurring disorders have received proper care and live healthy and fulfilling lives.

-Traveling for Treatment
+Traveling for Substance Abuse Treatment

 When seeking the right place for treatment, the location can make a substantial difference.
 Many people may wish to enter into a treatment center that is close to home.
 However, the prospect of travelling out of town, or even out of the state has its own benefits.

 Oftentimes, there are many memories associated our daily routines, things that we may not even be aware of.
 With active addiction, the mind will adjust to a routine that is centered around drugs or alcohol.
 Therefore, much one’s daily routine poses a risk of triggers a relapse.
 In addition, it may be more difficult to focus on one’s own treatment if there are active distractions occurs in the nearby vicinity.
 Much of this may include job-related interruptions or negative social influences that may hinder your recovery process.
 In addition, the open of travel also increases the variety of treatment centers you can access, thus ensuring a higher quality of care for you.
-When put in this light, there are many occasions in which travelling out of town or state would be a significant benefit to your recovery.
+When put in this light, there are many occasions in which traveling out of town or state would be a significant benefit to your recovery.
 Give us a call at (866)-578-7471 and our service coordinators can find the perfect place for you.
 Learn More

 Facing Addiction Together